 As we discussed in the previous article, John Tyler became the 10th President of the United States following the death of his predecessor William Henry Harrison just a little over a month into his Presidency.

-Texas by this point was under the control of Mexico and many politicians were uncertain about adding the future ‘Lone Star State’ to the Union as it could not only lead to war with Mexico.
-The annexation of Texas into the U.S. would also cause divisions between the amount of free and slave states within the country with many signs indicating that Texas would most certainly be brought in as a slave state if it joined the Union.
+Texas by this point was under the control of Mexico and many politicians were uncertain about adding the future Lone Star State to the Union as it could not only lead to war with Mexico, but it also could cause divisions between the amount of free and slave states within the country with many rightfully believing that Texas would become a slave state if it joined the Union.

 The Return of Henry Clay